alvarokramer/CSharp-Features/README.md

         int Horsepower { get; }
     }
 ```
-Its properties are implicitly public, so it's not necessary to write the "public" modifier before the type.
+Its properties are implicitly public, so it's not necessary to write the `public` modifier before the type.
 When creating an object from the record, we get a code like the one below:

 ```c#
 var modelS = new Car("Red", "ModelS", 250);
 ```
 Works just like a normal object, but when it's created, we cannot change its properties' values anymore.
-If we wanted to create then a new record that is just like the first "Car", but with a different "Color", the new keyword "with" can be used.
+If we wanted to create then a new record that is just like the first "Car", but with a different "Color", the new keyword `with` can be used.

 ```c#
 var blueCar = modelS with {Color = "Blue"};